redwoodjs/learn.redwoodjs.com/docs/tutorial2/building-a-component-the-redwood-way.md

 })
 ```

-Here we're testing for both elements of the output `createdAt` timestamp: the actual text that's output (similar to how we tested for a blog post's truncated body) but also that the element that wraps that text is a `<time>` tag and that it contains a `datetime` attribute with the raw value of `comment.createdAt`.
+Here we're testing for both elements of the output `createdAt` timestamp: the actual text that's output (similar to how we tested for an article's truncated body) but also that the element that wraps that text is a `<time>` tag and that it contains a `datetime` attribute with the raw value of `comment.createdAt`.
 This might seem like overkill but the point of the `datetime` attribute is to provide a machine-readable timestamp that the browser could (theoretically) hook into and do stuff with.
-This makes sure that we preserve that ability!
+This makes sure that we preserve that ability.

 > **What happens if we change the formatted output of the timestamp?
 Wouldn't we have to change the test?**
 >
 > Yes, just like we'd have to change the truncation text if we changed the length of the truncation.
-One alternative approach to testing for the formatted output could be to move the date formatting formula into a function that you can export from the Comment component.
+One alternative approach to testing for the formatted output could be to move the date formatting formula into a function that you can export from the `Comment` component.
 Then you can import that in your test and use it to check the formatted output.
-Now if you change the formula the test keeps passing because it's sharing the function with **Comment**.
+Now if you change the formula the test keeps passing because it's sharing the function with `Comment`.